rmm429/homework-4-rmm429/README.md

 You can execute that main method via ```./gradlew run```

 ### Submission
 Please answer the following.
-Questions 1-7 and parts of question 8 should be in a text document (e.g., PDF), while some parts of question 8 require writing a few lines of code (for which you should submit the whole directory structure as in prior homeworks).
-Please remember to submit BOTH the code and written responses (save your written responses in a file in the directory structure for the code!)
+All questions should be in a text document (e.g., PDF).

 1. A short (one paragraph) explanation of why the benchmark harness is structured as it is.
 Why is there an initial run that isn't counted in the min/max/average?
 Why are we measuring multiple runs?
 2. Reasonable operational profiles for use of the RedBlackBST in the following use cases.
 Each of these profiles, for our purposes, is simply a percentage of insert/delete/lookup operations (3 numbers that sum to 100 in each case).